Calamian deer: Behaviour and ecology

 It is known as the "hog deer" because when it is fleeing from danger, it dashes through underbrush with its head down like a hog instead of jumping over barriers like other deer.
 These animals are crepuscular, meaning that they are active at sunrise and twilight.
 They rest during the warmer part of the day and then come out from the undergrowth to forage.
 Mainly solitary, they sometimes form small herds if left undisturbed.
 As with other deer species, Calamian deer are ruminants, meaning that they have four stomach chambers and chew cud.
 A soft, high-pitched, nasal call is their main vocalization.
 Their diet consist of shoots, twigs, and leaves.

 Characteristics

 A typical height for males of 60–65 cm has been reported.
 Weight can vary usually from 79 to 110 pounds.
 Males have three-tined antlers.
 Their fawns are not spotted at birth, which separates them from the best known western population of the Indian hog deer (A. porcinus).
-There are few natural predators except for birds of prey and pythons.
+There are few natural predators except for birds of prey and pythons such as reticulated pythons.